 Is Color Important to Cats?

-Not really.
-One of the most critical things to understand is that cats share our world, but they do not operate in our world.
-While it may seem harsh or cruel that cats can’t enjoy the world as we see it, what they do see is perfect for their needs.
+Vivid colors are less important to cats.
+While it may seem sad that cats can’t enjoy the world as we see it, what they do see is perfect for their needs.

-Although cats don’t need to see color in the same way we do, our colorful world can cause cats to act strangely at times.
-Because our world is often a color flood, cats can react harshly to what they struggle to see.
+Although cats don’t need to see color in the same way humans do, our colorful world can cause cats to act strangely at times.
+Because our world is often a flood of color, cats can react harshly to what they struggle to see.

 Have you ever seen your cat (when indoors) stare into the distance?
-Have you seen your cat visually lock on something with odd intensity?
-Both cases could be an example of a color rush that is causing your cat to become more curious than usual.
-Additionally, intense colors may also provoke your cat into thinking a predator is near.
-In the world of a cat, the blur of too many undefined colors can cause behavioral concerns.
+Have you observed your cat visually lock in on something with odd intensity?
+Both cases could be an example of a color rush.

 Cats are obsessed with movement.
-This is why games such as follow the finger will never grow old.
-If movement is working in tandem with colors your cat can become overwhelmed.
-In extreme cases, your cat may accidentally break furniture to “attack” the undefined flash of color.
+This is why games, such as follow the finger, will never grow old to them.
+If movement is working in tandem with colors, your cat can become overwhelmed.
+In extreme cases, your cat may “attack” the undefined flash of color.

-The latter three present both color differences and mimic the size of small creatures.
-If your cat were to come across any of these items, they could become afraid.
-The Internet is filled with cats jumping out of their skin over the presence of cucumbers.
-The fear has everything to do with size and color.
+They may present color differences and mimic the size of small creatures.
+If your cat were to come across any of these items, it could become afraid.
+However, it may just be that your cat is fearful because it’s been caught off-guard.

-While the visual field of a cat can be a bit dim, blurry, and lacking in sharp clarity, it’s not an insane departure from ours, and it’s certainly not a mere black and white.
+While the visual field of a cat can be dim, blurry, and lacking in sharp clarity, it’s not a major departure from humans’ visual field, and it’s certainly not a mere black and white.